TimiMakkonen/android-minesweeper/README.md

 * Annotated various ints with '@ColorInt', as appropriate.
 * Made dark theme selection and setting to work properly.
 * Fixed various warnings.
+* Added saving functionality and made the game save on exit.
+  * Also added an option to switch off this functionality in settings.
+  * Potential save corruptions have also been handled properly.
+* Added LocalStorage class to handle all local storage related tasks.
+  * SettingsFragment is the only exception to this.
+(It handles this automatically by itself.)
+* Deleted unnecessary relic pieces of code.

 ### Version 0.1.0